AtamyratBabayev/turkmen_localization_support/README.md

       supportedLocales: [Locale('tk')],
       // Delegates should be placed here
       localizationsDelegates: [
-        // Some other delegates
+        // Some other delegates here

-        ...TkDelegates.delegates(),
+        // Add this line
+        ...TkDelegates.delegates,
       ],
       theme: ThemeData.light(),
       home: const Scaffold(),